sebastianperudev2001/Wordle-Clone/README.md

 By: Sebastián Chávarry

 ## Description
-Wordle clone made for application process at MDP Consulting (Perú) for Trainee Program.

 This application was implemented in Python trying to emulate Wordle on terminal.

 ## Functionalites